 Popplestone Studios – Travel to the mainland

-Emma Kate left the beauty of her newfound home on the Isles of Scilly to learn how to manage and market her business better.
-A few days attending a business course on the mainland gave her the skills and confidence to make a few changes.
+Emma Kate Humphries left the beauty of her newfound home on the Isles of Scilly to learn how to manage and market her business better.
+A few days attending Unlocking Potential’s business breakthrough course on the mainland gave her the skills and confidence to make a few changes.
 The Skills Hub found the course for her and helped her up with funding for the trip.

 “The training session was ideal.
 It included one-to-one facilitation, a tutor who helped me apply the lessons to my business situation,” says Emma Kate, owner of Popplestone Studio, where she sells her handmade, one-of-a kind buttons and jewellery inspired by the hues and spirit of the islands.